I had the letter printed out. I wasn’t mad anymore—once you’ve made the decision, peace follows.

-I googled the symptoms.
-My husband had many of them, symptoms that had been right under our noses and yet had creeped up on us so gradually, we hadn’t seen them.
+I Googled the symptoms.
+My husband had many of them, symptoms that had been right under our noses and yet had crept up on us so gradually, we hadn’t seen them.

 Excessive thirst: he would drive me absolutely bonkers on road trips with his drink consumption.
 We’d have to stop every twenty minutes so he could use the restroom, adding hours to already long trips to visit family in another state.
 At restaurants, he would drink five full soft drinks over the course of the meal.
 I’d joke that one of his legs must be hollow, but I was privately disgusted by what I deemed to be his gluttony.

 Increased hunger: For my husband this was less constant hunger and more like… ferocious, immediate hunger.
 He wasn’t hungry all the time, but when he did get hungry, it was a code red situation.
 The joke in our family was that Daddy needed to hurry up and eat because he was getting “hangry.”
 Again, I privately thought his lack of self-control was pathetic.

 Weight loss: I’d wondered how he managed to lose weight even though he exercised less than I did and consumed massive quantities of food.
 Not fair, I thought.
 Not fair that men lose weight so much easier than women!
 I brushed it off.

 Fatigue: He could fall asleep anytime, anywhere, instantly.
 But… can’t all parents of young children?
 Especially those who get up at six in the morning every day?
 I didn’t think anything of it.